 It’s been fourteen years now since the Jaguar R-D6 concept debuted at the Frankfurt Motor Show – a debut I can recall vividly.
 After years of stylistic Disneyfication under the staunchly conservative guidance of the likes of William Clay Ford and J. Mays, here was the first clear indication that Jaguar stylists saw a way out of the retro straitjacket.

-The circumstances of Ian Callum’s arrival at Whitley then were far from uncomplicated.
-Ford management would shortly begin to seriously reconsider their commitment to the leaping cat and the automotive world would soon embark upon a realignment away from traditional luxury car formats.
-All of which would impact notably upon the nature of Jaguar production designs, regardless of what Callum and his studios could subsequently dream up, or indeed what Detroit wanted.
+This period of Jaguar’s history was far from uncomplicated.
+Ford management would begin to seriously reconsider their commitment to the leaping cat and the automotive world would embark upon a realignment away from traditional luxury car formats.
+All of which would impact notably upon the nature of Jaguar production designs, regardless of what Ian Callum’s Whitley studios could subsequently dream up, or indeed what Detroit wanted.

 Overseen by former Lotus designer, Julian Thompson, R-D6 was one of the advanced design studio’s early fruits.
 I won’t spend a lot of time describing the car, since it’s already quite well known, but suffice to say, in 2003 terms, it was a revelation.
 An evolution of themes explored in the 2001 R-Coupe, R-D6 was far more confident and ambitious in its proportions, its surfacing, not to mention its intended positioning.

 Planted and muscular, its abruptly truncated tail, which could have appeared visually discordant in lesser hands, here lent R-D6 a marvellously athletic stance.
-Only the nose treatment really dates the car, but even allowing for the usual concept tinsel, the compact looking (it’s anything but in reality) Jaguar looked (and still looks) stunning.
+Only the nose treatment really dates the car, but even allowing for the usual concept tinsel, the compact looking (it’s anything but in reality) Jaguar was stunning.
 Even now, it remains Jaguar’s finest purely conceptual design, bar none.

 Calls for it to be productionised went unheeded.
 Jaguar couldn’t afford it.
 Neither Ford (nor JLR) would sanction anything so leftfield and as years passed, hopes faded.
 But it has remained a talisman for many Jaguar aficionados – a symbol of a possible, if improbable future.
 It’s increasingly clear it has also continued to occupy the minds of Callum and his deputies, who undoubtedly produced innumerable derivations upon similar themes in the hope that Ford and latterly, JLR management would have a change of heart.